East Coast Trail Deadman's Bay Path : St. John's to Blackhead

 Signal Hill across the Cove

-We again began our trek with a set stairs.
+We again began our trek with a set of stairs.
 Although they were steep, and there were quite a few of them, they were very well constructed and easy to climb, making us grateful once again for all the hard work put in by the volunteers to establish this section of trail.

 Wooden hiking stairs leading uphill East Coast Trail.

-Within our first half hour of hiking we met another thru hiker heading south by the name of Trace.
+Within our first half hour of hiking, we met another thru-hiker heading south by the name of Trace.
 This intrepid young man had also started further north and been caught in the recent storm, and like us, he had spent a night in St. John's drying our before persevering and continuing on.
 His goal for today was to cover approximately 21km, with the hope of finishing the entire ECT in 10 days.
-By comparison our goal was to at least get to Freshwater Bay (5.2 km away) with the hope of pushing on to Blackhead (10.6-11.6 km away).
+By comparison, our goal was to at least get to Freshwater Bay (5.2 km away) with the hope of pushing on to Blackhead (10.6-11.6 km away).
 Given the pace Trace was setting he soon disappeared over the coastline on his own adventure.

-As we continued along the ridge line of the South Side Hills, following the white and black posts set into the rock, we quickly fell in love with the clear panoramic views of the Atlantic ocean, Signal Hill and Ft.
+As we continued along the ridge line of the South Side Hills, following the white and black posts set into the rock, we quickly fell in love with the clear panoramic views of the Atlantic Ocean, Signal Hill and Ft.
 Amherst, as well as the beautiful landscape.

 View over rock and forest landscape at ocean.